diegopereiraeng/kubernetes-snapshot-extension/README.md

 ## Use Case

 Monitors state of the Kubernetes or Openshift clusters and records attributes of resources like pods, endpoints, daemonset, replica sets and deployments.
-The data is received via Kubernetes API and is pushed to the AppDynamics Analytics Events API for reporting.
+The data is received via Kubernetes API at a configurable interval and is pushed to the AppDynamics Analytics Events API for reporting.

 ## Prerequisites